Qazeer/InfoSec-Notes/General/Shells.md

 interpreted from the remote URL, this technique can be used to bypass some anti-virus solutions.

-The following HTA script can be used to load in memory and execute the Nishang PowerShell `Invoke-PowerShellTcp` cmdlet:
+The following HTA script can be used to load in memory and execute the `Nishang` `PowerShell`'s `Invoke-PowerShellTcp` cmdlet:

 ```
 <script language="VBScript">